Nooshu/fe-detection/README.md

-# fe-detection
+# GOV.UK Frontend Detection
-Simple bash script to try to find what version of GOV.UK Frontend is being used on a service
+Simple bash script to try to find what version of GOV.UK Frontend is being used on a service.
+Point the script at a services CSS file to guess the version used.

 Example command:
 ```